mplawner/channeltranslator/README.md

-# Telegram Translation and Info Bot
+# Channel Translator

-This repository contains a script for a Telegram bot that performs translation, interacts with OpenAI's API, and conducts web searches using DuckDuckGo.
-The bot logs its activities and handles common phrases.
+This repository contains a script that monitors Telegram channels for updated events, translates those events, and sends them to a Telegram group.
+Multiple translation options available.

 ## Features